Montezuma (mythology): Tohono O'odham version

 Persisting in his wickedness, Montezuma commands all the temples be destroyed; in response, the Great Spirit punishes him by sending a locust to the east to summon the Spanish, who make war on Montezuma and destroy him.

 This legend was related by chief Con Quien of the Tohono O'odham and published in the Indian Affairs Report of 1865, p.
-131. Bancroft, writing later in the 19th century (Native Races vol 3), speculates that the name of the historical Aztec Emperors Moctezuma (more properly Motecuhzoma in Nahuatl) was the ultimate origin of the mythical hero-god's name — the name being "gradually associated in the minds of some of the New Mexican and neighboring tribes, with a vague, mythical, and departed grandeur", until "all the lesser heroes would be gradually absorbed in the greater, and their names forgotten.
+131. Bancroft, writing later in the 19th century (Native Races vol 3), speculates that the name of the historical Aztec Emperors, Moctezuma (more properly Motecuhzoma in Nahuatl), was the ultimate origin of the mythical hero-god's name — the name being "gradually associated in the minds of some of the New Mexican and neighboring tribes, with a vague, mythical, and departed grandeur", until "all the lesser heroes would be gradually absorbed in the greater, and their names forgotten.
 Their deeds would become his deeds, their fame his fame."

 However, other references among the Arizona and New Mexico tribes indicate a belief in "Montezuma" as having been the name of a great king and law-giver of the remote past, who ruled over a vast empire including Mexico, and who is said to be buried inside a particular mountain in Arizona that allegedly bears his image.

-In 1737, a religious prophet appeared among the Guaima and Pima Indians (Akimel O'odham), close relatives of the Tohono O'odham.
-This was Agustín Ascuchul, who claimed that the god Moctezuma had appeared to him and named him his prophet.
-He called on the Indians to follow him to a new place, to worship the god.
-More than 5,000 Indians abandoned their homes to follow the prophet.
-The governor of Sonora, Juan Bautista de Anza, interpreted this as a rebellion.
-He soon suppressed it and hanged the prophet.
+In 1737, the religious prophet Agustín Ascuchul appeared among the Guaima and Pima Indians (Akimel O'odham), close relatives of the Tohono O'odham, and claimed that the god Moctezuma had appeared to him and named him his prophet.
+He called on the Indians to follow him to a new place to worship the god.
+More than 5,000 Indians abandoned their homes to follow him.
+The governor of Sonora, Juan Bautista de Anza, interpreted this as a rebellion, suppressed it, and hanged Ascuchul.